Asia B2B Marketing Strategy White Papers

 China’s Healthcare Reforms: Who Will Survive?

-China’s total healthcare market in 2014 was USD 350 million and will continue to have a bright future in the coming years, expecting to surpass USD 1 trillion by 2020 with a CAGR of over 19%.
+China’s total healthcare market in 2014 was USD 350 billion and will continue to have a bright future in the coming years, expecting to surpass USD 1 trillion by 2020 with a CAGR of over 19%.
 However, China’s rapidly aging population will put massive stress on government budget as healthcare costs continue to rise.
 To lessen the financial burden, the Chinese government has enforced a series of healthcare reforms aimed at reducing healthcare expenditure.
 “China’s healthcare reforms: Who will survive?” is a white paper released by Solidiance that assesses the possible impacts of healthcare reforms on pharmaceuticals, medical devices, and healthcare service providers in China.
 The key finding of the study suggests that healthcare service providers will gain the most opportunities in the face of these reforms.

 Will Thailand 2.0 Revive the Construction Industry?